 The cervical cancer screening and management guidelines outlined below are recommended by professional societies in the United States.
 Other countries are adopting and implementing guidelines according to their own developed policies and recommendations.

 July 30, 2020 American Cancer Society Guidelines Update

-Recommendations include an HPV test every five years for individuals with a cervix ages 25-65 as the preferred method of testing over the Pap test or the combination of Pap and HPV.
+Recommendations include an HPV test every five years for individuals with a cervix ages 25-65 as the preferred method of testing over the Pap test or the combination of Pap and HPV testing.
 Another significant change is for cervical cancer screening to begin at age 25.
-The previous ACS guideline, released in 2012, called for screening starting at age 21. https://acsjournals.onlinelibrary.wiley.com/doi/full/10.3322/caac.21628
+The previous ACS guideline, released in 2012, called for cervical cancer screening starting at age 21. https://acsjournals.onlinelibrary.wiley.com/doi/full/10.3322/caac.21628

 The new guidelines reflect the rapidly changing landscape of cervical cancer prevention in the United States and around the world, focusing on better outcomes, test efficiency and more simplified screening.
 Human papillomavirus (HPV) is the cause of nearly all cervical cancers.
 Primary HPV testing every 5 years is more effective than Pap cytology alone for cervical cancer prevention, and more efficient than co-testing, reducing the number of tests while providing comparable outcomes.1, 2

 April 2, 2020—The ASCCP Risk Based Management Consensus Guidelines have now been published.
 Read here: https://journals.lww.com/jlgtd/pages/currenttoc.aspx?sessionEnd=true